aaronshaver/witness-wheel-puzzle/README.md

 ## Description

-This program calculates the maximum unique paths for the 7-node "wheel" puzzles from the game The Witness.
+This program calculates the maximum unique paths for the "wheel" puzzles from the game The Witness.

-The puzzles have 7 nodes (which all act as starting points), and 6 of those nodes have "exits" (your path finishes and you're unable to draw anymore).
+The puzzles have 7 normal nodes (which all act as starting points), and 6 of those nodes have "exit" nodes attached to the outside of them (where your path finishes and you're unable to draw anymore).
 You can't revisit or pass through a node if you've been on it in the past.
-There are 12 vertices in the puzzle.
+There are 12 normal vertices in the puzzle.
+If you count the edge normal nodes connecting to the exit nodes, there are 18 vertices.

+Exits are special nodes: you can't start on an exit, and you must finish on an exit.

 I will now attempt to draw an ASCII version of the puzzle: